dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/configuration/runtime.md

 ## Static use of dbExpression

 > By default, a database does not work statically with dbExpression.
-Additional runtime configuration is *required* to use the database statically.
+Additional scaffold and runtime configuration is *required* to use the database statically.

 By default, dbExpression uses dependency injection to resolve an instance of a database.
 To use dbExpression statically, additional configuration is required.

 Using the `MyDatabase` example from above, let's configure it to work statically.
 For ASP.NET, use the `UseStaticRuntimeFor<T>()` extension method on `IApplicationBuilder`
 (available in the [DbExpression.MsSql.Extensions.DependencyInjection](https://www.nuget.org/packages/DbExpression.MsSql.Extensions.DependencyInjection) NuGet package), and for other project types, use the `UseStaticRuntimeFor<T>()` extension method on `IServiceProvider`.

+Also, ensure the `dbexpression.config.json` file has `"runtime": { "strategy": "static" }` section when the scaffold code is generated, or the static database accessor `db` will not be included in the scaffold code.

-An example in a `Startup.cs` class for an ASP.NET project;
+Example runtime configuration in a `Startup.cs` class for an ASP.NET project;

 ```csharp